 John Hynes is a Warwick native.
 He played his hockey at Toll Gate High School and was then a member of the Boston University team that captured the 1995 NCAA title in Providence.
 Before becoming head coach of the NHL’s New Jersey Devils in 2015, he served as head coach of Team USA at the 2008 IIHF Junior World Championships.
 John then became head coach of the Pittsburgh Penguins’ Wilkes-Barre/Scranton affiliate in the AHL, where he captured the Louis A.R.
 Pieri Memorial Award as the league’s top coach.
 He now serves as head coach of the NHL’s Nashville Predators.

 Jeff is a native of North Smithfield.
 He earned All-State honors at Mount St. Charles and was a 2-time NCAA All-American and Academic All-American at the University of Michigan, where he won numerous awards before being selected in the first round of the 1999 NHL Entry Draft by the San Jose Sharks.
 Jeff represented his country as a member of Team USA in three world championships before his first professional season with the Sharks.
 Over his 11-year pro career, the rugged defenseman suited up in the NHL with the Sharks, Buffalo Sabres, and Boston Bruins.
-He played four seasons in the American Hockey League, including one with our Providence Bruins in 2003, and ended his career with
+He played four seasons in the American Hockey League, including one with our Providence Bruins in 2003.

 Born and raised in East Greenwich, Steve was a 2-time All-Stater at Bishop Hendricken High School before starring at Brown University.
 He was selected as the New York Rangers’ first choice in the 1991 NHL Supplemental Draft.
 The speedy right winger scored over 250 goals during his career, which included three NHL seasons with the Rangers, the Anaheim Mighty Ducks and eight in the AHL, including one with the Providence Bruins, where he came out of retirement just before the playoffs in 1999 and became a key figure as the P-Bruins captured the Calder Cup Championship.